HoangPhuong-Timothee/DevilStone-UI/README.md

 # DevilStone-UI
-Practicing HTML, CSS & JS, the Web UI is based on Websie "The Band" from W3school.
+Practicing HTML, CSS & JS.
+The Web UI is based on Websie "The Band" from W3school.